ImHeroesKiller/IDA---Employee-Assistant/README.md

 npm run deploy
 ```

-This command will automatically create a `gh-pages` branch on your repository (if it doesn't exist), push the contents of your `dist` folder to it, and your site will be live!
+This command will automatically create a `gh-pages` branch on your repository (if it doesn't exist), push the contents of your `dist` folder to it, and your site will be live.

 You can find your live site URL in your repository's settings under the "Pages" section.
 It will typically be `https://your-username.github.io/your-repo-name/`.